JankaGramofonomanka/analytics-platform/README.md

 - run the app remotely

-  - To run the app remotely you will 2 machines, where you will host your database nodes, 1 machine where you will run the kafka broker, and one or more machines to run frontend and aggregate-processor.
+  - To run the app remotely you will 2 machines, where you will host your database nodes, 1 machine where you will run the kafka broker, and one or more machines to run frontend and tag-processor.

     You will adittionally need to specify the host of one of the database nodes and the address of the kafka broker.